tvtk/ans_utils/README.md

 - deploys created public key to "ans_robot" on target
 - configures sudo on target to be allowed for "ans_robot" witout limitations and not to require password
+Initial ssh account on remote target does not have to be "root" (default) anymore.
+Different username can be (optionally) specified, but it must be allowed to use sudo (script will request for sudo password on top)
 Beware:
 - it is assumed that Ansible inventory file name is "hosts" and it is present in current working directory